 23. Regulation of new media content

-The matter is not regulated in the Dominican Republic.
+Is new media content and its delivery regulated differently from traditional broadcast media?
+How?The matter is not regulated in the Dominican Republic.
 Content follows within the Freedom of Speech clause of the Constitution, so it is highly unlikely that specific content regulations will ever be enacted.

-In 2010, the Dominican government adopted the Advanced Television System Committee standard for TV digitalisation and development of digital terrestrial television (TDT).
+24. Digital switchoverWhen is the switchover from analogue to digital broadcasting required or when did it occur?
+How will radio frequencies freed up by the switchover be reallocated?In 2010, the Dominican government adopted the Advanced Television System Committee standard for TV digitalisation and development of digital terrestrial television (TDT).
 In addition, it further mandated – by presidential decree – that broadcasters be given a five-year transition to finalise its conversion from analogue to digital.
 To further assist in the process, the Customs Administration offered full support by facilitating equipment imports, as needed for the implementation of the digital system.

 Since it was not possible to accomplish the TDT conversion – originally foreseen to take place during 2015, the President issued a new Decree – No. 291-15 – granting broadcasters an extension until 2021.
 INDOTEL’s authorities consider the fulfillment of this goal as one of its main objectives and asserts its commitment to ‘launch the digital start up before’ the year 2021 and to do so ‘most likely during the first semester of 2019’.